 Page Limits: Some Submittal Forms listed below have maximum page limit requirements.
-Maximum page limits listed are for each service defined in this RFP, i.e. 5 pages each for IT and 5 pages each for OPPM.
 Offerors must not exceed the maximum page limits.
 Note, the page limit applies to the front side of a page only (for example, '1 Page' implies that the offeror can only provide a response on one side of a piece of paper).
+Any pages exceeding the maximum page limit will be discarded and will not be included in the evaluations (for example, the maximum page limit is 3 pages, but the Offeror submits 5 pages for that submittal form.
+Only pages 1-3 will be evaluated.
+Pages 4 and 5 would be discarded by the Procurement Officer before sending to the proposal evaluation committee for evaluation.).